p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 Just looking at the definition we can immediatelly tell that they are wrong.
 To be correct we need some constraints on parameters.

-Fore example, sets of identifiers in partition key and clustering columns should be disjoint in `primaryKey` rule.
+For example, sets of identifiers in partition key and clustering columns should be disjoint in `primaryKey` rule.

 All identifiers in `primaryKey` should be present in `columns` in `table` rule.

 Context-free grammars are not enough to express these constraints.
-We need something more.
+We need something else.
 Something resembling [attribute grammars](https://en.wikipedia.org/wiki/Attribute_grammar).

 We will return to this idea in the following sections.